uabrc/uabrc.github.io/docs/data_management/storage.md

     <!-- markdownlint-disable MD046 -->
     !!!
 Tip

-        - Keep the name short, memorable, relevant and abstract.
+        - Keep the name short, memorable, and relevant.
-        - If there is any chance the shared space could serve more than one grant or research project, we recommend avoiding names related to a specific project.
-Instead, name it for something durable and robust, that won't easily change with time.
+        - Use `underscores (_)` or `hyphen (-)` to separate words.
+        - To serve future projects, consider names that are reusable.
     <!-- markdownlint-disable MD046 -->

 If some members have not created their accounts at the time of the request, we will proceed with allocating the Shared Storage.
 Additional members may be added at a later time in a new service request.